An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Background on InfoMap

 \begin{definition}{\bf (Standard map function)} Let $P$ be a regular matrix (i.e., some power of $P$ has only positive entries), and let $\pi$ be its corresponding stationary distribution.
 We define $L(M,P)$ by $ L(M,P,\pi)$, and we refer to $L(M,P)$ as a \emph{standard map function}. \end{definition}

-Following~\cite{rosvall2008maps}, we evaluate the map function at a partition of the set of nodes based on entropies that are associated with codes that describe three types of transitions: (1) {transitions into a {different} community, (2) transitions {that end in a given community, and (3) transitions that start in a given community and then leave it.
-Specifically, the quantity $\mathcal{H}(\mathcal{Q})$ in (\ref{def:Map1}) is the entropy of a distribution $\mathcal{Q}$ that is associated with transitions {into a different community}, and the $\mathcal{H}(\mathcal{P}^i)$ terms {in (\ref{def:Map1})} are entropies of the distributions $\mathcal{P}^i$ that are associated with transitions that either end in community $M_i$ or start in $M_i$ and then leave it.
+{The standard map function (see \cite{rosvall2008maps})} at a partition of a node set {is} based on entropies that are associated with codes that describe three types of transitions: (1) {transitions into a {different} community, (2) transitions {that end in a given community, and (3) transitions that start in a given community and then leave it.
+The quantity $\mathcal{H}(\mathcal{Q})$ in (\ref{def:Map1}) is the entropy of a distribution $\mathcal{Q}$ that is associated with transitions into a different community, and the $\mathcal{H}(\mathcal{P}^i)$ terms {in (\ref{def:Map1})} are entropies of the distributions $\mathcal{P}^i$ that are associated with transitions that either end in community $M_i$ or start in $M_i$ and then leave it.
 One can interpret these entropies as optimal mean encoding lengths (see Definition \ref{def:Map1}) in the sense of Shannon's source-coding theorem \cite{cover2012elements}.
 Shannon's source-coding theorem states that if $X$ is a random variable with finitely many states and $p$ is a probability mass function with entropy $\mathcal{H}(p)$, then the mean length of a code that describes the states of $X$ cannot be smaller than $\mathcal{H}(p)$.
-Additionally, as the size of the set of states of $X$ becomes infinite, one approaches the lower bound arbitrarily closely.
+Additionally, as the size of the set of states of $X$ becomes infinite, one can approach the lower bound arbitrarily closely.
 Therefore, we refer to $\mathcal{H}(p)$ as the ``optimal mean encoding length'' (see Theorem 6 in \cite{shannon1948mathematical}), and we regard the map function as a weighted sum of optimal mean encoding lengths for one-step transitions between and within communities.

-Let $A = (a_{ij})_{i,j\in\{1,\ldots,n\}}$ be the adjacency matrix of a directed and weighted graph with the set $\{1,\ldots,n\}$ of nodes.
+Let $A = (a_{ij})_{i,j\in\{1,\ldots,n\}}$ be the adjacency matrix of a directed and weighted graph with node set $\{1,\ldots,n\}$.
 The adjacency-matrix element $a_{ij}$ encodes the weight of the edge from node $j$ to node $i$, and $a_{ij} = 0$ implies that there is no edge from $j$ to $i$.
 The map function $L(M)$ in the following definition corresponds to the case in which the Markov chain that is induced by $A$ is regular.\footnote{A Markov chain is \emph{regular} if its associated transition-probability matrix is regular.}